-The Company calculates ECL on a collective basis for financial assets with no indicators of impairment/default and/or debt of less than 0.2% of equity as at the previous reporting date according to the financial statements.
+The Group calculates ECL on a collective basis for financial assets with no indicators of impairment/default and/or debt of less than 0.2% of equity as at the previous reporting date according to the financial statements.
 When performing an assessment on a collective basis, segmentation of loans with similar risk characteristics for collective impairment evaluation is performed.
 ECLs for assets assessed on a collective basis are calculated for each segment separately.

-Forward-looking information and multiple economic scenarios
+Forward-boking information and multiple economic scenarios

-In its ECL models, the Company relies on macroeconomic forecast information on CDP growth rates as economic inputs-
+In its ECL models, the Group relies on macroeconomic forecast information on the GDP growth rates as economic inputs.